Closing the category of finitely presented functors under images made constructive: The category as a subcategory of the category of modules

 Let $\PC$ be an additive category\footnote{To avoid set-theoretic issues, we assume $\PC$ to be a small category, i.e., its objects form a set.}.
 We denote the category of contravariant additive functors from $\PC$ to the category of abelian groups $\Ab$ by $\Modr \PC$ and call it the category of \textbf{right $\PC$-modules}.

 \begin{example} An additive functor

 is uniquely determined up to natural isomorphism by its restriction to the full subcategory of $\Rows_R^{\op}$ spanned by $R^{1 \times 1}$, since it respects direct sums.
 The image $F( R^{1 \times 1} )$ is an abelian group, and the action of $F$ on morphisms encodes a left action of $R$ on $F( R^{1 \times 1} )$, giving it the structure of a left $R$-module.
-In this way, we get an equivalence of categories
+In this way, we get an equivalence of categories\footnote{ At first glance, it might look confusing that \emph{right} $\Rows_R$-modules correspond to \emph{left} $R$-modules.
+If we regard $R$ as a category with a single object $\ast$ whose endomorphisms are given by the elements of $R$, then it is common to define the \emph{post}composition as ring multiplication.
+With this convention, functors $R \rightarrow \Ab$ which respect addition correspond to \emph{left} modules.
+But since we defined $\Rows_R$ as a subcategory of \emph{left} $R$-modules, we get a \emph{contravariant} functor $R \rightarrow \Rows_R: \ast \mapsto R^{1 \times 1}$. }

 \end{example}

 \begin{notation} We let

 denote the Yoneda embedding, where $(-,P)$ is shorthand notation for $\Hom_{\PC}(-,P)$. \end{notation}